craigbaird/weekend_challenge_4/README.md

 1. Download .zip of the project
 2. Run this command in Terminal: mongoimport --db realestate --collection listings --file listingData.js
 3. npm install
+4. mongod
-4. npm start
+5. npm start
-5. type localhost:5000 into a browser
+6. localhost:5000 in a browser

 ## Technologies Used
 - JavaScript